Ennodu Ishtam Koodamo: Plot

 This movie is a Rom com.
 The movie revolves around jobless youth Ramanunni.
-He plays kabbadi and installs small road advertisements to earn money.
+He plays kabaddi and installs small road advertisements to earn money.
 His father, Veeran Nair, had been working for years as a driver under Arathi Nair for Bobby's family.
 Due to his father's injury, Ramanunni starts going to their home as their driver.
 Bobby understands Ramanunni has a crush on her, and she and her grandmother decide to fool him by saying she is in love with him, like she did fool an old classmate during her collage time.
 During a drive Renjith Lal attacks Bobby and Ramanunni defends her and fight them off after she says Ramanunni is her fiance.
 Bobby falls for him and believes she loves him.
 Soon Bobby's real fiance Janachandran, who is current city commissioner, visits her and arranges her marriage.
 Shocked, Ramanunni asks her to elope with him and, but she says she was only fooling him.
 Heartbroken, Ramanunni leaves the job and in desperation he talks to Janachandran and falsely tells him that he and Bobby had a physical relationship.
 Shocked and heartbroken, Janachandran breaks off the marriage, which shocks Bobby and her family.
 As a result, they beat Ramanunni up, but he tells he did it due to her lying and broking his heart.
 Hearing that, they leave him, and her dad plans to take her abroad.

 Bobby asks Grandma whether she loved that poet.
 Says she does not actually know, maybe she did.
 Bobby realises her mistake and confesses her love to Ramanunni.
 Ramanunni is not immediately convinced.
 In the end, due to love, he goes to her at the airport, and they unite.